tasmota/docs/docs/Berry.md

 # Berry Scripting Language :material-cpu-32-bit:
-!!! info "This feature is experimental, ESP32 only and included in all ESP32 pre-compiled builds"

 !!! info "Berry Scripting is included in all Tasmota32 builds.
 It is not supported on ESP82xx"